jaco2716/Restaurant-Orderapp/README.md

     - Add new scheme in Target -> Runner
     - In project->runner->info Create debug, profile, release for flavor.
     - Edit Scheme and select the correct Build configuration for all tabs.
-    - In Targets->Runner->Build Settings, search bundle indentifier and input correct Bundle ID.
+    - In Targets->Runner->Build Settings, search bundle identifier and input correct Bundle ID.
-    - (Only do first time) In info.plist add field "Bundle display name" With value "$(APP_DISPLAY_NAME)"
+    - (Only do first time) In info.plist in field "Bundle display name" set value "$(APP_DISPLAY_NAME)"
     - In Targets->Runner->Build Settings, find (Or add) user defined setting named "APP_DISPLAY_NAME" and set display name for different schemes.

 4. Android setup.